Swing Trading Strategies – What Are They?

 From this level, the price could continue an existing trend and be the basis for a simple swing trading strategy.

-That said, there are some swing strategies and patterns that frequently occur in all primary instruments.
-We set out below a few of the best.
+That said, there are some swing strategies and patterns that frequently occur across all instruments including stocks, futures and FOREX.
+Whether you trade stocks on the London Stock Exchange or commodities on the CME in Chicago, wherever you trade, we set out below a few of the best strategies.

 Swing Trading Strategies